Table of Contents

 Register your business with the Utah Division of Corporations if you are a corporation, LLC, LLP, or partnership.

 Obtain a Federal EIN (Employer Identification Number) from the Internal Revenue Service.
-If you are a sole proprietor you use your Social Security Number.
+If you are a sole proprietor, you can use your Social Security Number.

 If you have employees, you MUST:

-Qualifier on current or previous Utah Contractor License for at least 2 years
+Qualifier on current or previous Utah Contractor License for at least two years

 Licensed Utah Professional Engineer